-Despite being heavily associated with F#, the use of the pipeline symbol in ML dialects was originated by Tobias Nipkow, in May 1994:
+Despite being heavily associated with F#, the use of the pipeline symbol in ML dialects actually originates from Tobias Nipkow, in May 1994 (with obvious semiotic inspiration from UNIX pipes) 37:

 ...
 I promised to dig into my old mail folders to uncover the true story behind |> in Isabelle/ML, which also turned out popular in F#... (e.g. see http://paste.pocoo.org/show/134013/ for some example from Scala -- it cites "F#'s pipeline operator").